emul8/emul8/doc/source/debugging.rst

 * ``sysbus.cpu`` - the name of the CPU peripheral
 * ``port`` - port number to listen for GDB

-This will put CPU into ``SingleStep`` execution mode which will block before executing every instruction waiting for GDB commands.
+This will put the CPU into ``SingleStep`` execution mode which will block before executing every instruction waiting for GDB commands.

 To connect GDB to Emul8 and optionaly load symbols, run GDB and execute (**in the GDB console**)::